 - WCAG 2.0 at a Glance

 - How to Meet WCAG 2.0: A Customizable Quick Reference

 All organizations, Federal and State agencies, and educational institutions should look to the WCAG 2.0 guidelines to provide guideance on how to make products acccessible.

-Section 508 is currently undergoing a refresh and will be requiring compliance with these guidelines for all Federal agencies and those who are selling to the Federal guidelines.
-The Department of Justice is also looking to these guidelines for the set of guidelines that organizations will need to comply to under The Americans with Disabilites Act (ADA).
+Section 508 has undergone a refresh and is requiring compliance with these guidelines for all Federal agencies and those who are selling to the Federal guidelines.
+The Department of Justice is also looking to these guidelines for the set of guidelines that organizations will need to comply to under The Americans with Disabilities Act (ADA).

 Request Your Free Consultation Today!